ademuchlis6/broadcastsms/README.md

 I add key.json in public so not just anyone can use it. maybe it's needed you can change the key

-also pay attention to the database connection in the php file depending on your needs, just adjust.. if you use gammu maybe you can insert the message in the outbox then gammu service will send your message
+also pay attention to the database connection in the php file, and axios connection depending on your needs, just adjust.. if you use gammu maybe you can insert the message in the outbox then gammu service will send your message